 After decades of failed efforts to reform our nation’s health care system, Congress finally enacted comprehensive legislation to open the door to affordable, high-quality care for all Americans.
-With 36 million Americans uninsured and our economy crippled under the weight of spiraling health care costs, the Patient Protection and Affordable Care Act is a breakthrough.
+Since passage of the Affordable Care Act, over 200,000 Connecticut residents have enrolled in an affordable health insurance plan through Access Health CT, the state’s Affordable Care Act exchange.

 Protecting Medicare and Medicaid